 Dealing with fractions is one of the big challenges for primary school students.
 A key reason for the difficulties is that a fraction can be written in an infinite number of equivalent ways (for example 1/2 = 2/4 = 3/6...) and it is necessary to use multiple expressions for a number in order to do arithmetic with fractions.
 Underlying our use of fractions is an equivalence relation on ordered pairs of integers; which is not something we dare to explain to students.
-In this section, we show that the method used to construct the rational numbers from the integers extends with little modification to an arbitrary integral domain (and hint at how to generalize to an arbitrary ring).
+In this section we show that the method used to construct the rational numbers from the integers extends with little modification to an arbitrary ring.